Personal Loans for Debt Consolidation: Rates, Best Lenders & How to Qualify

 The process is straightforward.
 You apply for a personal loan that covers the total amount of debts you want to consolidate.
 Once approved and funded, you use the loan proceeds to pay off your existing debts.
 From that point forward, you make a single monthly payment to your new lender.

 Many top lenders offer direct creditor payment, sending funds directly to your credit card companies or other creditors within one business day.
+LendingClub, for example, can send proceeds directly to up to 12 creditors at once.
 This ensures your old accounts are paid off immediately and reduces the temptation to use the money for other purposes.

 The key to successful debt consolidation is securing an interest rate lower than the weighted average of your current debts.
-For example, if you're carrying credit card balances with APRs ranging from 20% to 28%, consolidating with a personal loan at 12% APR can generate significant savings.
+With the average credit card APR sitting above 19% in 2026 (and many cards charging over 22%), consolidating credit card balances into a personal loan at 12% APR can generate significant savings.

 Compare Debt Consolidation Options in Ohio